h2020-momentum/MOMENTUM/Demand/Synthetic population generation/Statistical matching/readme.md

 3.	*survey.csv* – CSV file with the training dataset from household travel survey observations
 4.	*agents.csv* – CSV file with the dataset to extend

+# How to use it

+extend_dataset_with_resampling.py is the main script (the one to run).
+Before running it:
+- Edit from line 9 to 19 to set the folder with survey.csv and agents.csv files,
+the output file, the common attributes in both datasets and the target attributes (the ones to estimate for the target population).
+- Edit "M" (line 16) which corresponds to the minimum number of source observations from where to draw the common attributes.
+- Select the columns that correspond to the select mutual attributes from the survey file or provide them in a list (lines 17-18)
+- Define the target (new) attributes to be added to the synthetic population (line 19) based on the names of the attributes as provided in the survey file.

 # Citing this model
 *Hörl, S. and Balac, M., 2020.
 Reproducible scenarios for agent-based transport simulation: A case study for Paris and Île-de-France.*